-In the event that suspected classified materials are exposed because of an incident, all individuals that have viewed the material should be identified and requested to remain on the scene until a Defense Courier can de-brief them and execute an Inadvertent Disclosure Agreement.
+In the event that suspected classified materials are exposed because of an incident, all individuals who have viewed the material should be identified and requested to remain on the scene until a Defense Courier can de-brief them and execute an Inadvertent Disclosure Agreement.

-NOTE: Not all classified material is transported by Defense Couriers.
-In the rare event that you encounter US government personnel that inform you that they are carrying classified material but are no longer able to maintain control of the material for whatever reason, make the same notification and follow the same procedures just discussed.
+Note: Not all classified material is transported by Defense Couriers.
+In the rare event that you encounter U.S. government personnel who inform you that they are carrying classified material but are no longer able to maintain control of the material for whatever reason, make the same notification and follow the same procedures just discussed.